biogeospatial/Biodiverse_publication_list/PublicationsList.md

   * González-Orozco, C.E., Sánchez Galán, A.A., Ramos P.E. and Yockteng, R (2020) Exploring the diversity and distribution of crop wild relatives of cacao (_Theobroma cacao_ L.) in Colombia.
 [Genetic Resources and Crop Evolution](https://doi.org/10.1007/s10722-020-00960-1).

-  * Moles, A.T., Laffan, S.W., Keighery, M., Tindall, M.L. and Chen, S. (2020) A hairy situation: Plant species in warm, sunny places are more likely to have pubescent leaves.
-[Journal of Biogeography, 47, 1934-1944](https://doi.org/10.1111/jbi.13870).

   * Xu, M.‐Z., Yang, L.‐H., Kong, H.‐H., Wen, F. and Kang, M. (in press) Congruent spatial patterns of species richness and phylogenetic diversity in karst flora: the case study of _Primulina_ (Gesnariaceae).
 [Journal of Systematics and Evolution](http://doi.org/10.1111/jse.12558).